Abrar-Mustakim/Youtube-Transcript-Summarization-using-Transformers/README.md

 <p><b>LSA(Latent Semantic Analysis) Summarizer:</b> This brand-new algorithm combines term frequency with singular value decomposition.
 In python, this algorithm works as follows: — Convert a document into a vectorized bag of words using CountVectorizer library — Encode the original data into topic encoded data — Fit and transform single value decomposition on the bag of words using TruncatedSVD library — Determine the strength of each part of the sentence effectively — Extract out the final sentences from topics</p></br>

+<p> At the End, I have tried to Ensemble Transformers and Lexrank Model and that worked fine </p><br>

 Thank You